-By default, Red Hat Enterprise Linux 6 uses all available space during installation.
+By default, Red Hat Enterprise Linux 7 uses all available space during installation.
 If this is the case with your system, then you must first add a new physical volume to the volume group used by the swap space.
-For instructions on how to do so, refer to Section 14.2.2, "Adding Unallocated Volumes to a Volume Group".

 After adding additional storage to the swap space's volume group, it is now possible to extend it.
 To do so, perform the following procedure (assuming /dev/VolGroup00/LogVol01 is the volume you want to extend by 2 GB):